JetBrains/guide/site/django/tutorials/django-aws/bdd-behave/index.md

 ![behave_steps](steps/step12.png)

-Okay, we have completed the first step **“I am on the Django Admin”**.
+Okay, we have completed the first step “I am on the Django Admin”.
 Let me tell you what's going to happen.
 The Chrome application is going to open the Django Admin login page and will pass username and password in the input fields and finally click on the Login button.
 This is what happens when a user tries to log in into Django Admin, we are automating the manual approach.

 The final code at the end is going to look like this.